mesalim-bellevue/LittleLemon/README.md

 # Little Lemon Restaurant Table Booking System
-Meta Front-End Development Capstone Project
+Course: Meta Front-End Development Capstone Project Developer/Designer: Meher Salim

 ##Overview
 This project is part of a front-end development course, where I revisited essential concepts and knowledge, and applied my React skills to build a web app for the Little Lemon restaurant.
 The goal of this project is to create a form that allows users to book tables at the restaurant.